 Long Wharf and the Waterfront

 Begin the day early.
 Grab a coffee from Dunkin Donuts and head to Long Wharf where you can catch the MBTA ferry to the Charlestown Navy Yard.
-For a minimum fare you sail through the inner harbor, enjoying views of Boston from the water.
+For a minimum fare you sail through the inner harbor, enjoying views of the city of Boston from the water.
 Disembark the ferry a short walk from the USS Constitution, “Old Ironsides”, the oldest commissioned warship afloat in the world.
 Enjoy this national treasure before catching the ferry back to Long Wharf.

 The USS Constitution was launched in 1797 but earned its nickname during the War of 1812 when sailors noted cannonballs bouncing off her wooden hull.
 Entrance to the ship is free, but not handicapped accessible.

-If not interested in the navy yard, you can stay on the ferry for a round trip tour of the harbor.
+If not interested in the navy yard, you can stay on the ferry for a round trip tour of Boston harbor.
 A cheap harbor tour!
 Many people who work in Boston take lunch on the ferry for a peaceful break in the day.

 If you’re visiting with children, you might want to take a spin on the Greenway carousel before enjoying Quincy Market.

 History buffs should focus on Faneuil Hall, the site where the seeds for the American Revolution were planted.
 (Note the grasshopper weathervane atop Faneuil Hall.
 The question – ‘what’s on top of Faneuil Hall?’ was used to identify spies during the war of 1812)